chocolatey/docs/input/en-us/licensed-extension/compatibility.md

 xref: licensed-extension-compatibility
 Title: Compatibility
 Description: Compatibility Information for Chocolatey Licensed Extension
-RedirectFrom:
 ---

 ## Summary

-This covers the compatibility information for the Chocolatey Licensed Extension and associated Chocolatey and other product versions.
+This covers the compatibility information for the Chocolatey Licensed Extension and associated Chocolatey CLI and other product versions.
 The Chocolatey Licensed Extension is designed to work with a certain corresponding version range of the Chocolatey CLI package.
 Using incompatible versions of Chocolatey CLI with the Chocolatey Licensed Extension may result in undesirable behaviour.